 - What a being a syndicate member means (what is a share in a racehorse?).
-When you buy a share in one of our racehorses, you are buying the right to be involved in the experience of racehorse ownership, including the right to receive updates about the particular horse, stable visits (where available), participation in prize money and / or sales proceeds (if applicable) and to be included in ballots for tickets on the day(s) the horse races (subject to these terms and conditions).
+When you buy a share in one of our racehorses, you are buying the right to be involved in racehorse ownership, including the right to receive updates about the particular horse, stable visits (where available), participation in prize money and / or sales proceeds (if applicable) and to be included in ballots for tickets on the day(s) the horse races (subject to these terms and conditions).
 When you buy a share and pay your Syndicate Fees (see 8 below), you become a syndicate member for that particular horse.

 - Length of syndicate and what you pay in a Syndicate Term.
 Each racehorse syndicate will start and end on set dates each year and will run for 12 months; we call this a “Syndicate Term”.
 The price you pay when you buy a share in a horse will include the cost of the share and the cost of the fees for that horse in the upcoming Syndicate Term (we will refer to them as the “Syndicate Fees”, see 8 below for more details).
 Each syndicate will end at the end of the Syndicate Term.
 At that point, we can either choose to end the syndicate or to renew it, and we will let you know a reasonable time in advance of what we decide to do.